tgittins-sdzn/tgittins-sdzn/README.md

 ## Hello! 👋
-I'm Anthony Gittins, an Engineering Manager at Sigma Design.
+I'm Anthony Gittins, an Engineering Technical Lead at Sigma Design.
 With a strong background in control systems engineering, I thrive on solving complex problems and driving innovation in the field of automation and control systems.

 Sigma Design is a premier engineering and product development company that specializes in providing innovative solutions to a wide range of industries.
 Our team is dedicated to enhancing digital presence and improving customer engagement through cutting-edge technology and design.